Wait to Invest or Invest and Wait?

 Why Invest Now?

 If the overall aim of the investment is to build solid returns over a long period of time, there’s no doubt that now is the time to invest.
-The bigger regional cores in the Midlands and the North are benefitting from wide-reaching government plans that are making cities such as Birmingham and Manchester much more attractive as an investment location.
+The bigger regional cores in the Midlands and the North are benefiting from wide-reaching government plans that are making cities such as Birmingham and Manchester much more attractive as an investment location.

 Similarly, the South East is seeing a rise in demand as people are looking to move out of London.
 Both businesses and commuters are looking for a lower cost of living, identifying towns and cities such as Slough, Basingstoke and Reading.